evajterry/CS260-React/README.md

 - [x] Frontend calls service endpoints.
 - [x] Currently, the create account api is working.
 The login is nearly there.
 - [x] Also, the user data is stored in memory and will be lost when the server restarts.
 This will change in future deliverables when I add a database.

+## Websocket Deliverable 가즈아아아아!!!
+- [x] Backend listens for WebSocket connection
+- [x] Frontend makes WebSocket connection
+- [x] Data sent over WebSocket connection
+- [x] WebSocket data displayed in the application interface
+- [x] Application is fully functional

+This code sets up a WebSocket server in Node.js using the `ws` library and provides real-time communication between clients.
+Below is an explanation of its functionality:

+1. **Creating the WebSocket Server**:
+   - A WebSocket server is created using the `WebSocketServer` class from the `ws` library, which listens for HTTP connections that are upgraded to WebSocket connections.

+2. **Handling the HTTP Upgrade**:
+   - The `httpServer.on('upgrade')` event is triggered when an HTTP request is made to the server.
+It allows the protocol to be upgraded from HTTP to WebSocket, facilitating bidirectional communication between the client and server.

+3. **Managing WebSocket Connections**:
+   - Once a WebSocket connection is established, the server creates a new connection object, assigning it a unique ID using the `uuid.v4()` function.
+This connection object is stored in the `connections` array.
+   - The server listens for messages from clients using the `message` event and forwards the received message to all other connected clients, except the sender.

+4. **Handling Connection Closure**:
+   - When a WebSocket connection is closed (e.g., the client disconnects), the server removes the connection from the `connections` array, preventing messages from being sent to the closed WebSocket.

+5. **Ping/Pong Mechanism**:
+   - The WebSocket server implements a ping/pong mechanism to keep connections alive.
+The server sends a ping message to each client periodically.
+If a client fails to respond with a pong message, the server considers the connection inactive and terminates it.

+6. **Automatically Terminating Inactive Connections**:
+   - Every 10 seconds, the server checks if each connection is still alive.
+If a connection hasn’t responded to the previous ping, it is terminated.
+Otherwise, the server marks it as alive and sends another ping.

+This WebSocket server facilitates real-time message exchange between connected clients and ensures that inactive connections are removed to optimize resources.